A Tribute to Billy Waugh: Learn About the Knife He Inspired

 May 26, 2024

 In the world of tactical folding knives, the choice of blade steel can turn into a popularity contest and leave the standard favorites forgotten rather quickly.
-Sleipner blade steel is one of the classic, reliable choices that has become one of the forgotten heroes of the blade world.
-DPx Gear still relies on this hard-use steel in many of its tactical knife models.
+Sleipner blade steel is one of the classic, reliable choices that DPx Gear relies on to provide a high-end, tough steel for those on a budget.

 Read More